publicissapient-france/xebicon18-kotlin-cloud/kt-cloud.md

 ![](https://blog.socialcops.com/wp-content/uploads/2017/05/FeaturedImage-Android-Kotlin-Development-Engineering-SocialCops-Blog.png)

-- I am an Android developer
+- We are Android and backend developers

-- Kotlin already on Android
+- Kotlin is already on Android

-- Kotlin is better than Java
+- Kotlin is better than Java ✨

-- How to go From Android to backend
+- How to go From Android to backend?

-- Let's try GCP
+- Let's try GCP ☁️

 ---